Yongmudo

-Yongmudo, Yongmoodo or Yong Moo Do (용무도) is a modern hybrid Korean martial art which combines different techniques from taekwondo, hapkido, judo, and ssireum as well as boxing and wrestling.
+Yongmudo, Yongmoodo or Yong Moo Do (용무도) is a modern hybrid Korean martial art and a combat sport which combines different techniques from Taekwondo, Hapkido, Judo, Kumdo, and Ssireum as well as Boxing and Amateur wrestling.

 History

-Yongmudo was developed at Yong-In University and has been practiced at this university as a self-defense art since 1953.
-The Martial Arts College of Yong-In University formally announced the creation of a new discipline, known as Yongmoodo on October 15, 1998.

-The Self-Defense Yongmudo Club was formed in 1974 and the World Yongmudo Federation was established in 1999.
+Yong-In University was founded in 1953 as a school originally offering studies on Judo.
+Since then, they have expanded their departments significantly, also creating fields of study for Taekwondo, Kumdo, Hapkido, Ssireum, Boxing and Wrestling.
+According to the founder of the martial art, Kim Jeong-haeng, Yongmudo was founded in 2001 when the Yong-In University professors from all seven martial arts' departments (mentioned previously) came together to create their own sport and hybrid martial art.

-Norman Link believes that yongmudo "was developed in part because as taekwondo grew into a dazzling martial sport, it lost most of the other aspects, like self-defense."
+Norman Link believes that Yongmudo "was developed in part because as Taekwondo grew into a dazzling martial sport, it lost most of the other aspects, like self-defense."

 Etymology

 The term Yongmoodo (literally translated as "Dragon Martial Way") comes from the word Hankido which was developed in Korea in 1976.
 Then the name changed to Kukmodo and then changed to Yongmoodo.
 Yongmoodo consists of three syllables: 1.
 YONG means dragon.
 2. MU or MOO means martial which refers to fighting or battles and fights including defense and strategic, physical, mental, and physiology aspects.
 3. DO means a way of training and a way of life and contains philosophy and the ability to learn from nature, live and fight, against nature.